 - A resumé of activities in theatrical production.

-- International students must submit recent TOEFL scores.
+- International students must submit recent TOEFL or IELTS scores.
 The minimum score for consideration is 550.
 In addition, the Test of Written English (TWE) is strongly encouraged for non-native speakers.

 Financial aid is available to most PhD students admitted to the program.
 The Department offers several teaching and research assistantships and a limited number of fellowships.
-Tuition and fee waivers are included in all assistantships and fellowships.
-Financial aid is ordinarily provided for four academic years to students who remain in good standing and successfully complete their assigned duties.
+Tuition and fee waivers are included with all assistantships and fellowships.
+Financial aid is typically provided for four academic years to students who remain in good standing and successfully complete their assigned duties.